 Note: If your repair takes longer than 30 minutes, you may be asked to postpone the repair.

-Repair Cafés are generally held at larger, public venues with adequate lighting and access to electrical outlets.
+Repair Clark County events are generally held at larger, public venues with adequate lighting and access to electrical outlets.
 Examples are libraries, community centers, schools and non-profit locations.

-What happens when I get to the Repair Café?
+What happens when I get to a Repair Clark County event?

 When you arrive with your broken items, attendees are asked to sign in at the front desk, and volunteers will match you with a fixer.
-To protect all parties involved, we require all participants in the Repair Café to sign liability release forms when they check in at each Repair Café.
+To protect all parties involved, we require all participants in the Repair Clark County event to sign liability release forms when they check in at each Repair Clark County event.
 Depending on attendance, you may need to wait.
 Enjoy light refreshments and chat with fellow community members as you wait for your repair!

 What kind of help can I expect from a fixer?